emfeltham/FormulaCompiler.jl/docs/src/getting_started.md

 model = lm(@formula(y ~ x * group + log(z) + treatment), df)
 ```

+> **Important**: FormulaCompiler requires all categorical variables to use `CategoricalArrays.jl`.
+String variables in models are not supported.
+Always convert string columns to categorical format using `categorical(column)` before model fitting.

 ### Step 2: Compile the Formula

 Convert your data to column-table format for best performance: